omeka/omeka-s-enduser/docs/modules/csvimport.md

 **Properties** select a property to map the column data to, from any of the installed vocabularies.
 Use the Filter field to search the available properties for a specific property.

-**Media source** For the column in your spreadsheet which points to the media you are creating, select which kind of media it is from the dropdown:
+**Media source** For the column in your spreadsheet which points to the media, select which kind of media it is from the dropdown:

 - HTML
 - IIIF Image (link)